Patliputra–Sir M. Visvesvaraya Terminal Superfast Express: Traction

 Both trains are hauled by an Itarsi Loco Shed-based WDP-4D diesel locomotive from Patna to Itarsi.
 From Itarsi the train is hauled by an Itarsi Loco Shed-based WAP-4 electric locomotive until Chennai.
 From Chennai the train is hauled by an Itarsi Loco Shed-based WAP-4 electric locomotive until Yesvantpur, and vice versa.

 Direction reversal

-The train reverses its direction 1 times:
+The train reverses its direction once: